MicrosoftDocs/power-automate-docs/articles/customapi-how-to-swagger.md

    ms.date="04/11/2017"
    ms.author="deonhe"/>

-# Customize your Swagger definition for Microsoft Flow
+# Customize your OpenAPI definition for Microsoft Flow

 ## Introduction

-To use custom connectors in Microsoft Flow, you must provide a Swagger definition, which is a language-agnostic machine-readable document describing the API's operations and parameters.
-In addition to the out-of-the-box Swagger specification, there are some extensions available when creating a custom API for Microsoft Flow: summary, x-ms-summary, description, x-ms-visibility, x-ms-dynamic-values, and x-ms-dynamic-schema.
+To use custom connectors in Microsoft Flow, you must provide a OpenAPI definition, which is a language-agnostic machine-readable document describing the API's operations and parameters.
+In addition to the out-of-the-box OpenAPI specification, there are some extensions available when creating a custom connector for Microsoft Flow: summary, x-ms-summary, description, x-ms-visibility, x-ms-dynamic-values, and x-ms-dynamic-schema.

 ## summary
 Title of the operation.
 Example - 'When a task is created" or "Create new lead'.